-Two (2) days of leave at full pay and up to ten (10) days of paid sick leave shall be allowed by_either parent or both to be utilized for the birth or adoption of a child.
+Two (2) days of leave at full pay shall be allowed by either parent or both to be utilized for the birth or adoption of a child.

 In addition, you may use accumulated sick leave.
-Please contact the Human Resources department to coordinate your scheduled leave.
+Please contact the Human Resources Department to coordinate your scheduled leave.